junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas is infected when trying to save people (Winchesters/Ponds), self-sacrifice

-Doctor/River save destiel, destiel save Amy/Rory
+Doctor/River save Dean/Cas, Dean/Cas save Amy/Rory (tag fix-it means fix Amy/Rory's ending, save them)

 Doctor want to kill weeping Cas and stopped by Dean

 Cas is a "good" weeping angel with them → deliberately turn off the light and/or close their eyes, and let Cas be free and move, Doctor/etc. freak out, Cas take care of other bad angels, Dean win the bet because he has faith (BAMF Cas)

-Cas buy them time by using all his eyes in his true form to stare at all sculptures all at once so none of them can move again, so the sacrifice is he can't move either (not a solution, so give up)
+Cas buy them time by using all his eyes in his true form to stare at all sculptures all at once so none of them can move again, so the sacrifice is he can't move or leave either (not a solution, so give up)

 Dean has to stare at Cas too when Cas is weeping angel.
 Not blinking, stare save the day